ArthurBernard/Arthur-CV-LaTeX/README.md

 ## Customized colors

-The default theme color of CV is different kind of blue, but you can freely custom themes color, see below some non-exhaustive examples:
+The default theme color of CV and cover letter is different kind of blue, but you can freely custom themes color, see below some non-exhaustive examples:

 ![Colored_Examples](https://github.com/ArthurBernard/Arthur-CV-LaTeX/blob/master/pictures/Colored_examples.jpg)